MohamedZezo7/Owais-Assesment/README.md

  -------------
 Cloud Environment
+Since my Amazon account was locked while executing the project, the environment would be replicated to Microsoft Azure Otherwise I would have implemented a traffic distribution mechanism between AWS and Azure

-Due to the closure of my Amazon account during project implementation, the environment was replicated on Microsoft Azure.
-The current setup is for development purposes only and does not include a production domain.
+.
+The current setup is for development purposes only and does not include the production domain.
  ---------------------------------------------

 Jenkins Setup